amspell04/spotlesssights/README.md

 run : ng build --output-path=docs --base-href=/ --configuration=production

 then in the docs folder move everything to the root and delete browser

+then save commit changes and push, github actions handles deployment